Tripwire (novel): Continuation

 The bullet wound that Reacher received is mentioned a few times in other Lee Child novels.
 Most of the women that Reacher sleeps with notice the "crater" and usually place their pinkie there while asking how it happened.
 In One Shot Reacher sums up the story by saying it was a wound received by a "Mad Man" and that most women are curious about it except for the one whom he was saving at the time.

 Production

 Lee Child began writing Tripwire in spring 1997.
 The book was published on 15 June 1999 in the United Kingdom and the American publication followed on 28 June of the same year.

-The reasoning for the opening of the book taking place in Key West was a vacation Child spent there in 1996.
+The reason for the opening of the book taking place in Key West was a vacation Child spent there in 1996.

 The provisional title for Tripwire was The Hook, but that name was scrapped as Putnam believed the title was not "punchy" enough.
 Putnam also believed The Hook would remind people too much of Peter Pan.